Using Your VA Benefits

 Receiving payment for VA educational benefits

-Once certification has been submitted to U.S. Department of Veterans Affairs by Northwestern University for a student's enrollment, payment will be issued after U.S. Department of Veterans Affairs processes the student's enrollment certification.
+Once your enrollment certification has been submitted to U.S. Department of Veterans Affairs by Northwestern University, payment will be issued after U.S. Department of Veterans Affairs processes the certification.
 Northwestern University is not provided with a timeline for payment by VA.
 For information on when payments will be issued, Veterans must contact the GI Bill hotline at 888-GIBILL1 (1-888-442-4551).

 - Living stipends will be issued directly to the Veteran by U.S. Department of Veterans Affairs on a monthly basis.
 Living stipends are not available for students on active duty or students who are enrolled less than half-time